opendime/m5verifier/README.md

 use, and the interaction with a back-end service may reveal your location and/or identity plus it may tie you into future and pass applications of the specific Opendime.

+# TODO

+- initialize factory-fresh Opendimes with good entropy so they will pick a key
+- cycle through a few good third-part websites for balance URL's
+    - click for next site
+    - remember your favourite
+- display current balance on screen with help of Internet connection
+- improve bitcoin signed-message verification process